 In 1993, after searching for a suitable site to build a church, Randal and Marguerite Dean graciously gave the five-acre site on which the church now stands.
 The first Sunday in the new sanctuary was August 6, 1995.

-Also one and a half acres of land adjacent to the church with a 1200 square foot building (now the Martin Administration Building) was purchased.
+In 1998, EPCE purchased 1.5 acres of land adjacent to the church with a 1200 square foot building, now the Martin Administration Building.

-The founding pastor, Rev. James B. Martin, Sr., served Elkton Presbyterian Church fifteen years before accepting the call to organize EPC of Elkton, which is affiliated with a Reformed and Evangelical denomination founded in 1981.
+The founding pastor, Reverend James B. Martin, Sr., served Elkton Presbyterian Church fifteen years before accepting the call to organize EPCE, which is affiliated with the EPC denomination founded in 1981.
 Rev. Martin retired in July 2000.
-Rev. Robert A. Buchanan was called by the congregation as Pastor in May, 2001.
+Rev. Robert A. Buchanan was called by the congregation as pastor in May, 2001.
 After serving the congregation for 15 years, Rev. Buchanan resigned in May 2016 to work at the Presbytery level of our denomination.
-On February 12, 2017 Rev. Adam Lee Snow was installed as Pastor of EPC Elkton.
+On February 12, 2017 Rev. Adam L. Snow was installed as pastor of EPCE.

 Of the six founding families, three are active members to this day.

 The members rejoice in God's faithfulness through the years and desire to continue in fruitful obedience to Him thus fulfilling the initial vision statement: